DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 ### Different tables for training providers and accredited bodies

-We now show different tables depending on whether they contain data for a training provider or an accredited body.
+We now show different tables in each section depending on whether the user belongs to a training provider or an accredited body.

-Training providers have separate tables breaking down applications by location and accredited body partners.
-We know that training providers are more likely to want to see applications by location.
+If the user belongs to a training provider, we show tables breaking down applications by:

+- location
+- accredited body partners

-Accredited bodies have a table breaking down applications by training provider, with a toggle giving a further breakdown by location.
+If the user belongs to an accredited body, we show a table breaking down applications by training provider partners.
+The table has a toggle to break down each training provider’s applications by location.

-We think that for accredited bodies it’s most useful to show locations in the context of their training body partners.
+We show different tables because locations are always connected to a training provider rather than an accredited body.

 ### Columns for more statuses